Porsche 718 Spyder review – the drop-top GT4 we've been waiting for

 The flip side is that the Spyder looks drop dead gorgeous in the flesh (as does the GT4 to be fair, though for different reasons) and the hood – still a mostly manual affair, so still a bit of a palaver to raise or lower to be honest – allows you to engage with the elements that much more viscerally.
 It also means you can hear the flat six more clearly on the move, which is a pleasure never to be underestimated.

 Give or take a kilo here or there, the new Spyder weighs exactly the same at a GT4, which means it weighs a touch more than it used to.
-Porsche admits that the kerb-weight has unfortunately risen by around 35kg to 1495kg due mainly to the fitment of new particulate filters in the huge new rear silencer.
+Porsche admits that the kerb-weight has unfortunately risen to 1420kg due mainly to the fitment of new particulate filters in the huge new rear silencer.
 These will however keep it emissions friendly for many years to come.

 On paper the Spyder has near identical performance to the GT4.
 It can hit 62mph in 4.4sec and takes 9.0sec dead to hit 100mph.
 Top speed is 186mph, and it’ll do that with the hood up or down, says Porsche.